Ethernet Traffic Generation and Analysis Solutions

 Xena deliver award-winning price-performance on Layer 2-7 Gigabit Ethernet traffic generation and analysis test equipment to customers around the world.

-The users of our Layer 2-7 Gigabit Ethernet test equipment operate in many different segments – from equipment manufacturers and telcos to large enterprise, research facilities and government organizations.
+Users of our Valkyrie (Layer 2-3) and Vulcan (Layer 4-7) test platforms operate in many different segments – from equipment manufacturers and telcos to large enterprise, research facilities and government organizations.
 So its no surprise they have very diverse testing needs.

 Check the table below and see if you can find the type of testing you do.